drakeredwind01/Django-fiverr/README.md

-# Django-fiverr
+# fiverr
-Micro job site
+A fiverr marketplace clone in Django